 So….
 I was out walking the dogs at a local park in March and what do i see?
 AWESOME!
 Young boys and girls playing what looks like baseball or softball in the field.
 But wait!
 It appears to be a tryout.

 I see 4 adults standing beside each other with clip boards, an adult hitting ground balls, with an adult on each side of him at the plate, and 2 adults standing with clipboards beside the loooooong lineup of 20 young boys and girls maybe age 11 or 12 and of course….
-1 player between 2nd and third base fielding a ground ball before he goes between 1st and second base to field the next one and throw it in.
+1 player between second and third base fielding a ground ball before he goes between 1st and second base to field the next one and throw it in.
 Hmmmmm… are all of these adults evaluating this one athlete?
-I am thinking yes because they all have clip boards.
+I am thinking yes because they all have clipboards.

 I wonder what the rest of the prospects lined up against the fence watching are thinking, doing and feeling?
 I would guess that they are watching their competitor field ground balls if they are close to the front of the line so they know when it will be their turn.
 The others might be watching… or they might be talking about how cold they are being that it was not a warm sunny day but a cloudy drizzly rainy day and sort of cold.
 They might be bored, anxious, thinking about their soccer game the next day or maybe they are hungry and would rather be doing something “funner”